pyeventsourcing/esdbclient/README.md

     events.append(event)
     if len(events) == 3:
         break

+del subscription
 ```

-The subscription object might be used within a thread, with received
+The `CatchupSubscription` subscription object might be used within a thread,
-object put on a queue.
+with recorded events put on a queue, for processing in a different thread.
 However, this client doesn't provide such a thing.

 ### The NewEvent class